morian/aio-ld2410/README.rst

 .. _Hi-Link LD2410: https://hlktech.net/index.php?id=988
 .. _asyncio: https://docs.python.org/3/library/asyncio.html

-Such radar sensor would typically require an USB-UART adapter on most computers but is natively included on most embedded platforms such as the `Raspberry Pi`_.
+Such radar sensors would typically require a USB-UART adapter on most computers but UART is natively supported on most embedded platforms such as the `Raspberry Pi`_.

 .. _Raspberry Pi: https://www.raspberrypi.com/